fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

 - Decode DE telegrams.
 Maybe they contain some status information and we can use them without querying.

-- Add support of error messages send by the boiler system
+- Add support of error messages sent by the boiler system